SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Executing JavaScript from Your Test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-JavaScript comes very handy in exercising application which is not directly supported
+JavaScript comes very handy in exercising an application which is not directly supported
-by selenium. **getEval** method of selenium API can be used to execute java script from
+by selenium.
+The **getEval** method of selenium API can be used to execute java script from
 selenium RC.

 Consider an application having check boxes with no static identifiers.